DanteLore/dantelore/content/posts/time-at-the-bar-chart.md

 ---

-This is part three in a blog mini-series about the power of Streaming Platforms with Kafka, KSQL and Confluent.&nbsp; Part 1 was an introduction to the problem of converting [github](https://github.com/DanteLore/events_to_models).
+This is part three in a blog mini-series about the power of Streaming Platforms with Kafka, KSQL and Confluent.&nbsp; Part 1 was an introduction to the problem of converting <a href="https://github.com/DanteLore/events_to_models">github</a>.
 <!-- wp:separator -->
 <hr class="wp-block-separator"/>
 <!-- /wp:separator -->